mohammed-saleh2007/py-clip-mgr/README.md

 -  I didn't test it on windows and macos

-- for linux users! you need to install `xclip` if you use xorg or `wl-clipboard` if you use wayland from your package manager
+- ~~for linux users! you need to install `xclip` if you use xorg or `wl-clipboard` if you use wayland from your package manager~~ Now! you do not need to do that.
+I did it for you by providing the requierd binaries from this packages.

 ## How to install?